gauditech/gaudi-docs/docs/reference/models.md

 ##### `dbname`

 Defines a name of a corresponding table column.
-Optional, defaults to lower-cased value of field's `name` property (eg. `"firstName"` property name will be converted to `"firstname"` dbname).
+Optional, defaults to lower-cased value of field's `name` property (e.g. `"firstName"` property name will be converted to `"firstname"` dbname).

 ```js
 field rating {